WHICH WAY THE WIND ?

 When a front passes over the river, stream or lake, it affects the behavior of fish.
 Here's an example: as a cold front passes, temperature and humidity fall & pressure begins to rise.
 A cold front is generally thought to have a negative effect on fishing.
 Fish seem to have lock-jaw immediately following a cold front.
 And, on the other hand, a warm front often implies that inclement weather is approaching and pressures may fall (which is important to fishermen).
 Many people think of warm fronts as fish catching fronts.

 ..
 Fronts are associated with different air masses and the winds associated with them.
 And, the winds produce the changes in air density and temperature associated with the adiabatic process.
-And, the turbulence of the winds - and pressure changes in and around Yellowstone National Park - let the fish know what's happening.
+And, the turbulence of the winds - and pressure

 ..
 In fact, rivers and lakes are located at the bottom of the atmospheric column of air. and the fish will know what's happening long before we do.